I learn more every day about how to handle foods the right way, and I thought I knew whether or not flour goes bad.

 So how to tell if the flour has gone bad?

 1. Sniff the flour

 To know whether your stored flour is still safe to use, it’s best if you use your sense of smell.

-Or if it smells musty or sour, this is a clear sign that it has reached its limit.
-So better throw it away!
+Or if it smells musty or sour, this is a clear sign that it has reached its end.